Zettlr/zettlr-docs/docs/en/advanced/assets-manager.md

 All variables that you can set here are [documented in the Pandoc manual](https://pandoc.org/MANUAL.html#variables).

+!!! tip

-> Tip: You can define every variable also within the YAML frontmatter of any file.
+    You can define every variable also within the YAML frontmatter of any file.
 The only difference is that there you simply use the properties *without* nesting them under `variables`.